microsoft/live-share/docs/use/vscode.md

  ![VS Code Download](../media/vscode-sign-in-button.png)

-A browser will appear where you can complete the sign-in process.
-If you are using VS Code on Linux, you'll be prompted to enter a user code once that will be displayed in the browser once you've signed in.
-Otherwise you can simply close the browser.
+In VS Code, a browser will appear for you use to complete the sign in process.

+> **Linux users:** You'll be [prompted to enter a user code](../use/vscode.md#sign-in-using-a-user-code) that can be found by clicking on the link "Click here for user code directions" in the resulting "Ready to collaborate!" page after you have signed in via the browser.
+Enter the code in the input window that appears in VS Code to complete the process.

+Simply close the browser when done.

 If you signed up with an email that **is not already tied to a Microsoft personal, work, or school account or a GitHub account**, use this trick to unblock yourself: